scode/pwbox/README.md

   PWBox box = new PWBox();
   byte[] data = box.encrypt("passphrase", "super secret data".getBytes("UTF-8"))

+I am currently looking for feedback on whether or not the format and implementation is cryptographically sound.

 ## TODO

 * Fix error propagation; don't result in PWBoxError when PWBoxException is appropriate (structural changes only).